LightningPiggy/lightning-piggy/Emulation.md

 You need to get these components working:
 1. a fork of ESP32's fork of QEMU that has (experimental) WiFi patches that add basic support for the reverse engineered ESP32 WiFi stack
 2. the esptool.py from ESP-IDF
-3. the compilated binaries (.bin) of your project and the ESP32 bootloader
+3. compiled binaries (.bin) of your project and the ESP32 bootloader
 4. a script to combine the binaries and run on QEMU

 Additionally, you need: